mediaburst/clockwork-php/README.md

 	* remove		 - Remove the invalid characters then send
 	* replace		 - Replace some common invalid characters such as replacing curved quotes with straight quotes

+*   $ssl [boolean, default: true]

+    Use SSL when making an HTTP request to the Clockwork API

 ### Setting Options

 #### Global Options